johny-nguyen/League-of-Legends-Action-Analysis/README.md

 ### Rows and Columns
 In this dataset, there are over 100000 rows and 164 columns.
 For this specific question, we will only need a fraction of those columns to answer out question.
 Some of these key columns are:
+* league: This column distinguishes which league the individual team is from.
+It will be used when we need to filter which league is tier 1.
+* gamelength: This column determines how long each game took which will be used to help evaluate our "action" score.
+* dpm (damage per minute): This column determines how much damage each team dished out per minute throughout the entire game.
+DPM is important in determining action-packness because the more damage that is dealt, the more fights there are throughout the game.
+* dragons: This columns determines how many 'dragons' that the team has slain.
+Dragons are an objective that gives permanent buffs to the team for the remainder of the game.
+This plays a role in computing action since we have to think about the fights that take place to secure the objective between both teams.
+* barons: This column determines how many 'barons' that the team has slain.
+Baron is an objective that gives a short buff to your team which includes an increase in damage, recalls, and makes your minions stronger.
+This objective is usually taken to either extend your lead even further, or it's taken to completely turn the game around.
+* teamkills: This column tracks the total amount of kills each team totalled throughout the entire game.
+* teamdeaths: This column tracks the total amount of deaths each team got during that game.
+* vspm (vision score per minute): Vision score per minute tracks how much vision the team influenced throughout the game.
+Information is key since most of the map is shrouded in darkness.
+Being able to place down wards and get information is crucical especially when setting up fights and objectives.
+* result: This column tracks whether the team won or lost which will be used in our classification model.

 ## Data Cleaning and EDA